 8/10/1949: Maiden Flight of the Avro Canada C102 ‘Jetliner’

-DALLAS — Today in Aviation, The prototype Avro Canada C102 ‘Jetliner’ (CF-EJD) took to the skies on its maiden flight in 1949.
+DALLAS — Today, in 1949, The prototype Avro Canada C102 ‘Jetliner’ (CF-EJD) took to the skies on its maiden flight.

 The ‘Jetliner,’ manufactured at Avro Canada’s Malton, Ontario, site, became the world’s second jet-powered passenger airliner after being beaten into the air by the British-built de Havilland Comet in just 13 days.